CaroTodt/Shopping-Cart/README.md

-"# Shopping-Cart"
+# Shopping-Cart

 Web site with shopping cart.

-To create this web we use:
+## Technologies used to create the web
 * Material UI
 * React
 * Typescript